Abdulaziz bin Majid Al Saud: Career

 Abdulaziz bin Majid is former deputy governor of Al-Qassim Province where the governor was Faisal bin Bandar.
 His tenure lasted until October 2005.
 When then-governor of Madinah Province Muqrin bin Abdulaziz was appointed as head of the General Intelligence Presidency, Abdulaziz bin Majid replaced him in the post in October 2005.
 His term was extended for four years in 2009.

 Prince Abdulaziz's term ended on 14 January 2013, and he was replaced by Prince Faisal bin Salman.

 Other positions

 Abdulaziz bin Majid was vice chairman of the Majid Society until 2018 that was founded by his father in 1998 for charitable purposes.

 Personal life

 Abdulaziz bin Majid is married to Princess Nuha, the daughter of Prince Saud bin Abdul Muhsin Al Saud.
 He has three sons and one daughter: Saud, Omar, Abdullah and Lolowah.
-He also wed Haifa bint Fahd bin Turki bin Ahmed Al Sudairi who is the mother of Saud.
+He also wed Princess Haifa bint Fahd bin Turki bin Ahmed Al Sudairi who is the mother of Prince Saud.
+His another wife is Princess Halah bint Sattam, daughter of his uncle Prince Sattam.